Kingston Parish: Geography

 Kingston is one of the 14 Parishes of Jamaica.
-With a total land area of 25 km2, it is the smallest parish.
+With a total land area of 22 km2, it is the smallest parish.
 It lies on the Liguanea alluvial plain, adjacent to Kingston Harbour, and is sheltered by the Palisadoes sand spit.
 The Blue Mountains rise north of the parish with a steep elevation gradient.

-The area consists of downtown Kingston, and the neighbourhoods of Tivoli Gardens, Denham Town, Rae Town, Kingston Gardens, National Heroes Park, Bournemouth Gardens, Norman Gardens, Rennock Lodge, Springfield, and Port Royal, along with portions of Rollington Town, Franklyn Town, and Allman Town.
+The area consists of three electoral constituencies-Kingston Western, Kingston Central, Kingston Eastern and Port Royal, which incorporate downtown Kingston, and the neighbourhoods of Tivoli Gardens, Denham Town, Rae Town, Kingston Gardens, National Heroes Park, Bournemouth Gardens, Norman Gardens, Rennock Lodge, Springfield, and Port Royal, along with portions of Rollington Town, Franklyn Town, and Allman Town.
 As it incorporates the national capital, it houses the national legislature, ministries, diplomatic missions and other offices.

 Demographics

 Kingston Parish had a population of 89,057 as per the 2011 census.
 The population is broadly diverse with predominately Afro-Jamaican, and other minorities including Indians, Chinese, Hispanics, and mixed heritage individuals.

 Culture and economy

 The region is a commercial and tourism hub, and includes financial institutions, business process outsourcing, museums, and cultural landmarks.
 The region is the birthplace of reggae music.
 It hosts the Kingston Harbour, Jamaica’s chief maritime gateway and Norman Manley International Airport.